 Use your smartphone to your advantage.
 Make use of those awkward segments of time throughout the day when you may have a 10-minute opening.
 Waiting for your kid to finish soccer practice?
 Have a couple minutes before your meeting starts?
-Study anytime by loading your notes onto your phone or turning them into digital, on-the-go flashcards with an app like Quizlet.
+Study anytime by loading your notes onto your phone or turning them into digital, on-the-go flashcards.

 4. Make It Fun